Enabledus/phishing_domains/README.md

 The **Lite** filter can break some sites in exchange for the minimal ram footprint.

 **Domains** is like the usual filters you've seen before.
 It has got a list of tracking domains that it blocks.

+### Coming soon

+**Phishing** a list of known phishing domains that is update regularly.

+**Anti Google** focuses on blocking as many Google tracking attempts as possible in exchange of breaking some sites.